caronvincent/todo-burbanie/README.md

 Description is optional.
 Deadline must be of format `YYYY-MM-DDTMM:SS`.
 Category must exist.

+# Testing

+All routes have accompanying tests.

+# CI

+A GitHub Actions workflow has been defined to build and test the codebase on every push.

 # Original README contents

 This is a skeleton of Spring Boot application which should be used as a start point to create a working one.